beedydo/terraform-ansible-aws-bastion/README.md

 ## Overview

-- **Infrastructure as Code:** Terraform provisions AWS resources, while Ansible handles server configuration.
+- **Infrastructure as Code:**
+  - Terraform provisions AWS resources, while
+  - Ansible handles server configuration.
+- **Secure Architecture:**
-- **Secure Architecture:** Implements a bastion host in a public subnet and a resource server in a private subnet, with strict network access controls.
+  - Implements a bastion host in a public subnet and a resource server in a private subnet, with strict network access controls.
+- **SSH Access:**
-- **SSH Access:** Only allows SSH and ICMP from trusted IPs, with bastion host acting as the sole entry point to the resource server.
+  - Only allows SSH and ICMP from trusted IPs,
+  - with bastion host acting as the ONLY entry point to the resource server.

 ---